steelkiwi/pattern-builder/README.md

     )
 }
 ```
-Download Button is initiates download pattern.png file by default.
+The Download Button initiates the download pattern.png file by default.
-Else you can get base64 string by use onDownload handler.
+Also you can get base64 string by use onDownload handler.

 ```js
 const Component = () => {